Fourth Anglo-Dutch War: Background

 After the French declared war on Britain, Amsterdam merchants also became heavily involved in the trade in naval stores with France.
 The French needed those supplies for their naval construction, but were prevented from obtaining those themselves, due to the blockade by the Royal Navy (France being the weaker naval power in that conflict).
-The Dutch were privileged by a concession obtained after their victory in the Second Anglo-Dutch War, known as the principle of "free ship, free goods", which was enshrined in the Anglo-Dutch Commercial Treaty of 1668, reconfirmed in the Treaty of Westminster (1674).
-This early formulation of the principle of Freedom of Navigation exempted all but narrowly defined "contraband" goods carried in Dutch ships from confiscation by the British prize courts, in wars in which the Dutch remained neutral.
-According to the treaty naval stores, including ship's timbers, masts, spars, canvas, tar, rope, and pitch, were not contraband and the Dutch, therefore, were free to continue their trade with France in these goods.
+The Dutch were privileged by a concession obtained as a result of the Second Anglo-Dutch War, known as the principle of "free ship, free goods", which was enshrined in the Anglo-Dutch Commercial Treaty of 1668, reconfirmed in the Treaty of Westminster (1674).
+This early formulation of the principle of Freedom of Navigation exempted all but narrowly defined "contraband" goods carried in Dutch ships from confiscation in British prize courts in wars in which the Dutch remained neutral.
+According to the treaty, naval stores, including ship's timbers, masts, spars, canvas, tar, rope, and pitch, were not contraband and the Dutch, therefore, were free to continue their trade with France in these goods.
 Because of the still-important role of the Dutch in the European carrying trade, this opened up a large loophole in the British embargo.
-The British then unilaterally declared naval stores to be contraband and enforced their embargo by arresting Dutch and other neutral ships on the high seas.
+The British responded by declaring naval stores to be contraband and enforced the declaration by seizing Dutch ships carrying naval stores.

-This led to strong protests by the affected Dutch merchants, who demanded institution of convoys escorted by the Dutch navy, to protect them against the Royal Navy and British privateers.
-According to customary international law, such convoys were (and still are) exempt from the right of Visit and Search by belligerents.
-Initially, the stadtholder managed to prevent this, but strong diplomatic pressure by France, that selectively applied economic sanctions to Dutch cities supporting the stadtholder in this policy, forced his hand in November 1779.
-The States General now ordered him to provide the escorts and the first convoy, under command of Rear Admiral Lodewijk van Bylandt, sailed in December.
-This led to the humiliating Affair of Fielding and Bylandt on 31 December, which enraged Dutch public opinion and further undermined the position of the stadtholder.
-The incident motivated the Dutch to seek admission to the First League of Armed Neutrality, which espoused the principle of "free ship, free goods", especially after Britain formally abrogated the Commercial Treaty of 1668.
+This led to strong protests by the affected Dutch merchants, who demanded merchant convoys be escorted by the Dutch States Navy to prevent them from being seized by British warships or privateers.
+At the time, such convoys were generally exempt from the right of visit and search by belligerents.
+Initially, the stadtholder managed to resist the merchants' demands, but strong diplomatic pressure by France, that selectively applied economic sanctions to Dutch cities supporting the stadtholder in this policy, forced his hand in November 1779.
+The States General now ordered him to provide the escorts and the first convoy, under command of Lodewijk van Bylandt, sailed in December.
+This led to the affair of Fielding and Bylandt on 31 December, which enraged Dutch public opinion and further undermined the position of the stadtholder.
+The incident motivated the Dutch to seek admission to the First League of Armed Neutrality, which espoused the principle of "free ship, free goods", especially after the British formally abrogated the Commercial Treaty of 1668.
 The Dutch hoped to gain the armed support of the other members of the league to maintain their neutral status.